 - Collaborative working groups.
 This involves proposals to help establish working groups/labs addressing global questions.
 Proposals should involve three or more colleagues from two or more disciplines.
 It is especially desirable for collaboration to involve work across school or unit lines.

 - Intellectual gatherings.
 These may involve symposia, conferences, seminar series, or invitations aiming to address a particular intellectual challenge in novel ways.
 The Center is not inclined to fund conferences that are routine field or professional gatherings.

 - Individual faculty research.
 The Center encourages applications for individual research with a global emphasis for up to $2,000.

 - If you can think of something we have not that would advance CGII’s mission, we welcome the idea.
 Please be in touch with Brian Owensby (director) if you'd like to discuss an idea.

 How to apply: Proposals should be a single document not exceeding three pages (excluding CVs), and should include the following:

-- Name of submitter(s) school/unit and departmental affiliations.
+Name of PI and all co-participants, with affiliations.

-- description of proposed use of funds (e.g., travel, equipment, gathering)
+Narrative of proposed use of funds (be specific).

-- statement of outcome (e.g., publication, gathering, outside grant proposal, performance, exhibition, policy report or recommendation, creation of a research tool) with time of expected realization
+Statement of outcome (e.g., publication, outside grant proposal, performance/exhibition/installation, policy report or recommendation, creation of research tool) with time of expected realization.

-- Statement of how the proposed activity will advance CGII’s global mission.
+Statement of how proposed activity will advance CGII’s mission.